What is Writer's Block?

 Allow yourself the space and freedom to explore different ideas, even if they initially seem flawed or imperfect.
 Sometimes, it’s through embracing these flaws that we stumble upon remarkable breakthroughs.

-The next tip we have is to learn about yourself and identify the parts of your day that you’re most productive.
+Identify the parts of your day when you’re most productive.

-There is no “correct” time to write, you should do whatever works best for you.
+There is no “correct” time to write, so do whatever works best for you.

 A lot of times when we are stressed about completing a task, we distract ourselves by finding something new and exciting to take your mind off the challenge.
 This only makes things worse by pushing the completion of the task back, and filling the time with less productive activities.

-Be careful not to make the issue worse by distracting yourself mindlessly with social media, games, and low ROI work.
-If you find yourself distracting yourself digitally, consider a tool like Freedom, that blocks certain applications and sites when it’s set to.
+Be careful not to make the issue worse by distracting yourself mindlessly with social media, games, or cleaning your house.

 On the other hand, productive distractions can give you the energy to complete your task rather than take it away.
-These tasks can vary from person to person, but tasks such as reading, speaking to a friend on the phone, getting a workout in, or walking outside in fresh air can all leave you coming back refreshed.
+These tasks can leave you coming back to your writing time, refreshed.

 Hilary Mantel is a two-time Booker Prize-winning author who is known for her historical fiction novels.
 She is also a master of the craft of writing, and she has a lot of wisdom to share with aspiring writers.